Electromagnetic form factors of the $\Omega^-$ baryon in the spacelike and timelike regions: Electromagnetic form factors in the timelike and spacelike regions

 The previous analysis shows that the estimate of the octupole magnetic moment is an open problem, and more theoretical and experimental efforts are necessary to clarify the situation.
 Also for that reason, lattice QCD simulations for $G_{M3}$ at the physical mass of the $\Omega^-$ are mandatory.
 Accurate results for $G_{M3}$ can be used to extrapolate $G_{M3}(0)$, following the lines of previous estimates of $G_{E2}(0)$ based on lattice QCD data~\cite{Alexandrou10,Omega2}.

-One can also discuss the shape of $\Omega^-$ based on the electric quadrupole ($\propto G_{E2} (0)$) and magnetic octupole ($\propto G_{M3} (0)$) moments, which measure deviations from the electric charge and magnetic dipole distributions from a spherical form.
-For negative charge baryons, positive moments indicate a compression along the polar axis (oblate shape), and negative moments indicate an elongation in the polar axis (prolate shape), since the charge density depend on the baryon charge~\cite{Deformation,Alexandrou09,Buchmann01}.
+One can also discuss the shape of $\Omega^-$ based on the electric quadrupole [proportional $G_{E2} (0)$] and magnetic octupole [proportional $G_{M3} (0)$] moments, which measure deviations from the electric charge and magnetic dipole distributions from a spherical form.
+For negative charge baryons, positive moments indicate a compression along the polar axis (oblate shape), and negative moments indicate an elongation in the polar axis (prolate shape), since the charge density depends on the baryon charge~\cite{Deformation,Alexandrou09,Buchmann01}.
 We conclude, then, that the $\Omega^-$ presents a distribution of electric charge and magnetic dipole compressed along the spin axis, corresponding to an oblate shape.
-The shape of the $\Omega^-$ resembles then the shape of the $\Delta^+$ (positive charge, $G_{E2} (0) <0$ and $G_{M3} (0) <0$), according to the covariant spectator quark model estimates~\cite{DeltaFF}, ignoring the scale of the deformation.
+The shape of the $\Omega^-$ resembles then the shape of the $\Delta^+$ [positive charge, $G_{E2} (0) <0$ and $G_{M3} (0) <0$], according to the covariant spectator quark model estimates~\cite{DeltaFF}, ignoring the scale of the deformation.

 Based on our results for $G_{E0}$, we estimate the size of the $\Omega^-$ given by the electric charge square radius as $r_{E0}^2 \simeq 0.24$ fm$^2$.
-This result corresponds to about one third of the value measured for the proton ($r_{Ep}^2 = 0.707$ fm$^2$)~\cite{PDG20}, suggesting that $\Omega^-$ is much more compact that the proton.
+This result corresponds to about one-third of the value measured for the proton ($r_{Ep}^2 = 0.707$ fm$^2$)~\cite{PDG20}, suggesting that $\Omega^-$ is much more compact than the proton.

 Concerning the results for the function $|G (q^2)|$, in the timelike region, we conclude that the estimates which exclude and include the condition (\ref{eqGM3extra}) are very similar (see Fig.~\ref{figGT-Omega}).
 The main differences between the two parametrizations appear for the function $G_{M3}$, providing an additional motivation for performing lattice QCD simulations for this form factor.